Agia/Team-Profile-Generator/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the steps outlined below.

 <hr/>